MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### What if you have no money?

 It's great having an ideal setup, however don't let that stop you.
 The first mobbing station I setup cost the business nothing.
 I brought my 40" TV from home to the office for two weeks.
 We found a space to set it up and try things out.
-I had a brief disucssion with my manager before I brought the equipment in just to get his buy in.
+I had a brief discussion with my manager before I brought the equipment in just to get his buy in.
 Other than that we pretty much flew under the radar.
-There was no fanfare or big announcmenet with mobbing - we just did it.
+There was no fanfare or big announcement with mobbing - we just did it.

 Once we had proven that this was a practice our team would use, we then had the discussion with management on getting the right equipment to make it effective.
 Having a buy in from the rest of the team helped make this an easy discussion.